kevgo/vscode-markdown-ide/README.md

 #### following bi-directional links

-To help navigate documents that use bi-directional links to encode semantic relationships, Markdown IDE provides a `markdownIDE.followBiDiLink` command that works similar to the built-in `editor.action.openLink` command except that when following links to other Markdown files, it moves the cursor to the first backreference to the file you came from.
+Markdown IDE provides a `markdownIDE.followBiDiLink` command that works similar to the built-in `editor.action.openLink` command except that when following links to other Markdown files, it moves the cursor to the first backreference to the file you came from.
+This helps navigate documents that use bi-directional links to encode semantic relationships.

 #### configuration